RichardForshaw/resume/mkd-blog/docs/blog/articles/2024-07-On-Leaving-Vietnam.markdown

 ![6 people on a bike](./images/Vietnam/6-on-a-bike.jpg) ![flowers on a bike](./images/Vietnam/delivering-flowers.jpg)

-I loved the energy of the street - everywhere you look, something iss happening.
+I loved the energy of the street - everywhere you look, something is happening.
 Whether that be people queued at a 'Bún' stall for noodles, or a Nước Mía stall for sugar-cane juice, or a giant pot-plant being delivered on a motorbike, or in fact just about anything from bunches of flowers to washing machines to 100 balloons, families on the back of a motorbike (6 was the record - above) or just off to the park with their 2 dogs (yes, on a motorbike of course).
 The hustle and bustle was not hidden in offices and department stores - it was around me all the time.

 ## Food